salvationarinze/ebay-car-sales-exploration/README.md

     postalCode - The postal code for the location of the vehicle. lastSeenOnline - When the crawler saw this ad last online.

 The aim of this project is to clean the data and analyze the included used car listings.
-You'll also become familiar with some of the unique benefits jupyter notebook provides for pandas.